engineyard/eycap/README.txt

 == DESCRIPTION:

-Engine Yard capistrano tasks for use specifically with Engine Yard slices.
+Engine Yard capistrano tasks for use specifically with Engine Yard private cloud slices.
 They include convenience methods for managed a database, mongrel, nginx or other services.

 Also included is a deployment strategy, :filtered_remote_cache, which speeds up deployment like :remote_cache, but filters out .svn directory which are a security risk and write slowly to shared disks.